 A purple shampoo hack that will truly keep your blonde hair from going brassy

-We’ve just discovered a new purple shampoo hack that will truly keep your blonde hair from turning that dreaded yellow brassy color that plagues all faux blondes.
-Purple products, in short, contain varying amounts of indigo pigment that lightly dye and tone blonde hair purple, aka, the opposite color from a brassy yellow-orange on the color wheel.
-Simple and super effective, a few washes will distribute just the tiiiniest amount of violet onto your blonde locks, keeping them that moody near-gray that we all covet.
+If you’re a platinum blonde baby or simply looking to get rid of any brassy tones in your hair, then you probably know about the color-correcting miracle that is purple shampoo.
+Well, we’ve just discovered a new purple shampoo hack that will truly keep your blonde hair from turning that brassy color that attacks all faux blondes.
+Purple products, in short, contain varying amounts of indigo pigment that lightly dye and tone blonde hair purple, aka the opposite of brassy yellow-orange on the color wheel.
+Simple and super effective, a few washes will distribute just the tiiiniest amount of violet onto your blonde locks, keeping them that moody near-gray that many of us covet.

-So what’s the hack?
-Read on…
+So, what’s the hack?

+If you’re not born with it, maintaining an ashy white blonde is a full-time job—but it doesn’t have to be!
 Blonde blogger Becki at Whippy Cake has an inventive way to use the life-saving shampoo and conditioner combo: apply it to dry hair.

-The purple shampoo bottle will tell you to apply it to wet hair in the shower for 10 minutes, but the hack says to apply it to dry hair and leave it on for upwards of 15 minutes and THEN wash it out.
+The purple shampoo bottle will tell you to apply it to wet hair in the shower for 10 minutes, but is to apply it to dry hair and leave it on for upwards of 15 minutes and THEN wash it out.
 It has recently become trendy to apply hair masks and conditioner to dry hair first, so it was only a matter of time before someone tried it out with purple shampoo.